 Social Emotional Learning In Times Of Pandemics & Disruption

 The COVID-19 pandemic is a multisystem cascading global disaster disrupting children’s lives at many levels and for which our societies were unprepared.
 Students are facing learning loss that is very critical.
 Many children didn’t only miss out on learning new material during the pandemic.
 They also forgot some of the basic skills they previously learned.
 The situation could be described as almost two years of learning loss as in many countries students have not attended school for a year and are being automatically promoted to the next grade.
 Whereas remediation after a summer break usually takes a few weeks, in this case it could take a school year.
 This means that children will be missing out on crucial formative years of their education, not just academically, but perhaps more importantly, the essential social emotional aspects.
-This can lead to feelings of confusion, loss of self confidence/esteem, demotivation and general apathy toward studies further giving rise to bullying and discrimination which will lead to greater demotivation in school.
+This can lead to feelings of confusion, loss of self-esteem, demotivation and general apathy toward studies further giving rise to bullying and discrimination which will lead to greater demotivation in school.

 According to 2018 research performed by The Brookings Institution, half of all youth entering the workforce in 2030 will lack basic secondary-level skills needed to thrive, from literacy and maths to critical thinking and problem-solving.
 This problem has most certainly been exacerbated by the pandemic.
 Winthrop states that student-centred, playful learning experiences are essential for children to develop the full breadth of skills required to thrive in our rapidly changing world.
 It has now become widely recognized by educators, policy-makers, governments and even employers that the benefits of SEL are at least as important as academic success.
 SEL teaches necessary life skills for school, work, relationships and life and promotes happy, well-adjusted people who are better learners, communicators and collaborators, thus functioning better in group environments.
-The World Economic Forum has reported that the top ten skills required in the workforce all involve social and emotional competence (Future Jobs Report, WEF) and according to a 2017 CASEL (Collaborative For Academic, Social and Emotional Learning) Study, 92% of executives surveyed agree.
+The World Economic Forum has reported that the top ten skills required in the workforce all involve social and emotional competence and according to a 2017 CASEL (Collaborative For Academic, Social and Emotional Learning) Study, 92% of executives surveyed agree.

-Therefore, competence in social emotional skills can help bridge the gap in educational inequalities worsened by disruptive events, be it the pandemic or another humanitarian crisis.
+Therefore, competence in social emotional skills can help bridge the gap in educational inequalities worsened by disruptive events, be it the pandemic or any humanitarian crisis.
 The CASEL study also indicates that SEL interventions can support the positive development of students regardless of race, socioeconomic background, or geographical contexts.
 We believe that SEL will not only provide children with important knowledge to increase empathy and human values but motivate and support them to become better learners of the future and help them to get back on track faster.